-Gehl also offers a range of special accessories for this machine.
+Gehl offers a range of special accessories for this machine.
 Contact your Gehl dealer for specifications and ordering information.

 NOTE: All accessories are field-installed unless otherwise noted.
-Information and parts for installing accessories are provided by your Gehl Telescopic Handler dealer or Gehl Company.
+Information and parts for installing accessories will be provided by the Gehl Company or Gehl Telescopic Handler dealers.